UKHomeOffice/callisto-accruals-restapi/docs/containers/rest-api/orchestration/calculate-is-bank-holiday.md

 **TODO** - this value cannot yet be populated as its calculation is dependent on
 - Accruals ref data work
-- Agreement model such that Accruals can store the Accural target total
+- Agreement model such that Accruals can store the Accrual target total

 #### totalNetOrGrossOfPH
 **TODO** - this value cannot yet be populated as its calculation is dependent on the person table being defined along with the RESTful endpoints used to manage it.
 Also need to think about how to onboard this data and where from